neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 - Overflows in the thumbnail
 - Widgets with much more content than you would need for a minimal example

-Here are some examples of how to customize the overview thumbnails of your use cases:
+These examples show how to customize the overview thumbnails of your use cases:
 ```dart
 WidgetBuilder myPageUseCase(UseCaseComposer c) {
   // Set the minimum size that the thumbnail should give the widget.